Nick Carter (character): Killmaster revival

 Due to the success of the James Bond series during the 1960s, the character was updated for a long-running series of novels featuring the adventures of secret agent Nick Carter, aka the Killmaster.
-The first book, Run Spy Run, was published in 1964 and more than 260 Nick Carter-Killmaster adventures were published until the series ended in 1990.
+The first book, Run Spy Run, was published in 1964 and more than 260 Nick Carter adventures were published until the series ended in 1990.

-The 100th Killmaster novel—Nick Carter 100—was accompanied by an essay concerning the 1890s version, and a short story featuring the character; that marked one of the few times the Killmaster series acknowledged its historical roots.
+The 100th Killmaster novel — Nick Carter 100 — was accompanied by an essay concerning the 1890s version, and a short story featuring the character; that marked one of the few times the Killmaster series acknowledged its historical roots.

 None of these Nick Carter series of books had author credits, although it is known that several of the earliest volumes were written by Michael Avallone, and that Valerie Moolman and New York Times bestselling author Gayle Lynds wrote others, making this the first series of its kind to be written in significant part by women.
 Bill Crider is another author identified with Nick Carter.

 The Nick Carter name was treated as if it were a pseudonym, and many of the volumes were written in the first person.